Gelation in Vector Multiplicative Coalescence and Extinction in Multi-Type Poisson Branching Processes: Random graphs and an alternative proof of equation

 Here, $V=(v_{ij})$ is the partition interaction strength matrix defined above.
-The exponential formulation is necessary so that $G$ can be seen as a snapshot of a certain memoryless process.
+The exponential formulation is convenient (but not strictly necessary) so that $G$ can be seen as a snapshot of a certain memoryless process.
 Finally, for our purposes, $t$ will be a constant, not depending on $n$.
-Note that if $k=\alpha_1=v_{11}=1$ then ${\bf G}$ is (modulo the approximation above) just the {\it Erd\H os-R\'enyi graph} $G(n,t/n)$, with average degree (approximately) $t$.
+Note that if $k=\alpha_1=v_{11}=1$ then $G$ is (modulo the approximation above) just the Erd\H os-R\'enyi graph $G(n,t/n)$, with average degree (approximately) $t$.
 (Also note that we are allowing edges inside the parts, so that our graphs are not necessarily $k$-partite.)

-With $\alpha$ and $V$ fixed, there will be a critical value $t'$ of $t$ below which there is almost surely no giant component, and above which there is almost surely a giant component.
-Denote by $D[\alpha_i]$ the diagonal matrix with the $\alpha_i$ on the diagonal.
-Then, this critical value $t'$ is such that the largest eigenvalue of the matrix $t'V D[\alpha_i]$ equals 1 (i.e., $t'$ is the reciprocal of the spectral radius of $VD[\alpha_i]$).
+With ${\boldsymbol\alpha}$ and $V$ fixed, there will be a critical value $t'$ of $t$ below which there is almost surely no giant component, and above which there is almost surely a giant component.
+Denote by $D[{\boldsymbol\alpha}]$ the diagonal matrix with the $\alpha_i$ on the diagonal.
+Then, this critical value $t'$ is such that the largest eigenvalue of the matrix $t'V D[{\boldsymbol\alpha}]$ equals 1 (i.e., $t'$ is the reciprocal of the spectral radius of $VD[{\boldsymbol\alpha}]$)~\cite{KO}.

-Next, again with $V$ and $\alpha$ fixed, and for given values of ${\bf x}=(x_1,\ldots,x_k)$ and $t$, we seek the scaled number of {\it finite} components in ${\bf G}$ containing $x_i$ vertices of type $i$.
+Next, again with $V$ and ${\boldsymbol\alpha}$ fixed, and for given values of ${\bf x}=(x_1,\ldots,x_k)$ and $t$, we seek the scaled number of {\it finite} components in $G$ containing $x_i$ vertices of type $i$.
 By ``scaled", we mean the number of such components divided by $n$.
 Call (the limit as $n\to\infty$ of) this scaled quantity $\phi_{\bf x}(t)$.
-Note that the process undergoes a qualitative change when $t=t'$, but, for a given ${\bf x}$, the functions $\phi_{\bf x}(t)$ are in fact continuous (and probably even differentiable) for all $t$.
+Note that the process undergoes a qualitative change when $t=t'$, but, for a given ${\bf x}$, the functions $\phi_{\bf x}(t)$ are in fact continuous for all $t$~\cite{Bol01,KO}.
+Informally, when it comes to counting {\it components} instead of vertices, the giant component is asymptotically irrelevant, since there is only one of it, and we are dividing by $n$.

 The following theorem, connecting the process $C$ and the graph $G$, appears in \cite{KO} (see also \cite{A}).